litprog/litprog/lit/63_parse.md

 ## Parsing

 An `lptyp.ParseContext` object holds all results from the parsing phase.
 We'll get into the other datastructures used here in a moment, but first let's focus on what we're trying get as a result of parsing.
 The idea here is to find all the fenced blocks in the markdown files and build mappings/dict objects using the `lpid`/`LitProgId` as keys.
-Note that there can be multiple `FencedBlocks` with the same `lpid`, which are simply concatenated together.
+Note that there can be multiple `FencedBlock` elements with the same `lpid`, which are simply concatenated together.
 To know how these blocks are to be treated, we collect options for each lpid.
 In the most simple case such an option is for example the language.

 ### Files for Code and Tests